Morocco Tour

 Day 4

-After pickup at your hotel in Tangier, we’ll begin with a scenic ride through various neighborhoods and surrounding areas.
-Along the way, we’ll make several stops at stunning viewpoints.
-Take a short break at Cape Spartel, where the Atlantic Ocean meets the Mediterranean Sea, before visiting the legendary Caves of Hercules.
+After pickup from your Tangier hotel, enjoy a scenic ride with stops at breathtaking viewpoints.
+Pause at Cape Spartel, where the Atlantic meets the Mediterranean, then visit the legendary Caves of Hercules.

-The second part of the tour includes an extensive walk through the Kasbah (fortress), a maze of narrow streets and alleyways.
-Here, you’ll gain insight into Rabat’s rich architectural heritage, including a 15th-century city wall and many Arab-Andalusian buildings that have inspired artists like Eugene Delacroix and Henri Matisse.
+Next, explore the Kasbah, a maze of narrow streets showcasing Rabat’s rich architecture, including a 15th-century city wall and Arab-Andalusian buildings that inspired artists like Delacroix and Matisse.

-Next, head to the Medina (old town), where you’ll experience local culture through the bustling markets, communal ovens, steam baths, and artisanal shops.
-This lively area also showcases the city’s important Jewish and Christian heritage.
+Continue to the Medina, where vibrant markets, communal ovens, and artisan shops bring local culture to life.
+This historic area also highlights the city’s Jewish and Christian heritage.

-The tour offers the perfect opportunity to taste authentic Moroccan cuisine and soak in the vibrant atmosphere of the souks, where craftsmen and merchants sell traditional items.
-You might also visit Café Hafa or Café Baba, popular spots once frequented by Paul Bowles and William Burroughs.
+Experience authentic Moroccan cuisine and the lively souks filled with craftsmen and merchants.
+You may also visit iconic cafés like Hafa or Baba, once frequented by Paul Bowles and William Burroughs.

-Afterward, your driver and guide will take you back to your hotel, completing a fascinating chapter of your 3 week Moroccan journey.
+Finally, your guide will return you to your hotel, concluding a memorable chapter of your 3-week Moroccan adventure.

 Day 5